How to Overcome Troubles That May Hit Franchising in 2015

 3) Reduced carrying costs and shared logistics give franchises a competitive advantage.

-Franchise software, integrated with cross-chain retail software solution, helps reduce carrying costs.
+Franchise software, integrated with a cross-chain retail software solution, helps reduce carrying costs.
 The franchisees can automatically source products from multiple inventory pools based on custom business rule sets.

 Cost cut is evident.
 Besides the cost cut, there’s beautiful pro-growth philosophy in it.
 The wider the franchise network, the more potential there is for supply chain optimization.